bkbolte181/TEIplusWP/readme.md

      @teipluswp:red-diary.xml

 Substitute your file's name into the last bit.
 When you view your page, it should display an iframe containing your file.

+#Pagination
 Pagination requires some legwork in your XML file.
-Put the tags <teipluswp n="Section Name"></teipluswp> around your desired pages, and they will be added to the drop-down menu at the top of the iframe.
+Put the tags &lt;teipluswp n="Section Name"&gt;&lt;/teipluswp&gt; around your desired pages, and they will be added to the drop-down menu at the top of the iframe.
 If you don't include the "n" tag, the drop-down menu will just use the first 30 characters of the section.
 Make sure that these tags are still well-formed.
 The file demo.xml can be used for reference.

 Anyways, hope it works alright.
 It's still a work in progress.
 E-mail me at b.k.bolte@emory.edu with suggestions.